Lurker00/DX80-firmware/release/README.md

 Recently I've finished [my port of exFAT and NTFS drivers for Android](https://github.com/Lurker00/Android-fs) and decided to use them in DX80 firmware.
 They are built from the latest original source code (DX80 uses old versions), and I've made some changes which I found useful for DX80: in particular, NTFS driver does not update "last access" timestamp.
 It means, there are no writes to the SD card or HDD each time a track is played or a cover is displayed.

 **Note:** exFAT driver in DX80 is implemented at the kernel level, and currently I see no a way to replace it with mine.
 Good news that it does not update "last access" timestamp, so, no reasons to worry about.

+##6.
+Aggressive firmware cleanup

+The stock firmware image contains a lot of files that are not actually used.
+I've removed most of them.

+The MangoPlayer sound library uses a proprietary [OpenMAX](https://en.wikipedia.org/wiki/OpenMAX) engine, that supports sound playback via [OpenSL ES](https://en.wikipedia.org/wiki/OpenSL_ES) interface, which is not used in DX80.
+I've written a small stub to replace the system library, which allowed me to remove even more files.
+After this, MangoPlayer also requires less RAM to work, because OpenGL ES related stuff is not loaded with the player.